 39 Is there an optional tonnage tax exempting vessel owners from tax on income?

 There is a tonnage tax on vessels registered in the Marshall Islands.
 However, this is not paid to gain an exemption from income tax, which generally does not apply to non-resident domestic or foreign companies.
-See question 38.

 Tax incentives